HomeState FlowerPennsylvania State Flower–Mountain Laurel

 Cultural Significance of Mountain Laurel

 Pennsylvania’s state flower is a shrub that is native to the Appalachian Mountains in the United States.
 The leaves of mountain laurel are evergreen and have a glossy, dark green appearance.
 The flowers of mountain laurel are white or pink and bloom in the spring.
-Mountain laurel has been used by Native Americans for centuries.
-The Cherokee used mountain laurel to make tea that was used to treat colds and flu.
-The Iroquois used mountain laurel to make a yellow dye.
-Mountain laurel was also used as a medicinal herb by the Cherokee and Iroquois.
+The name “laurel” goes back to ancient Greece and Rome, where people wore wreaths made from laurel branches as a sign of victory and honor.
+Laurel wreaths were also linked to the god Apollo and were famously worn by leaders like Julius Caesar to show power and achievement.

 Mountain Laurel Flower Meaning